Skip to main content

 In the 1999 through 2003 surveys, respondents indicated how much time they spent helping family members (adult children and mothers and fathers) with household chores.
 They also answered questions about any time their children spent helping them.
 The Transfers section includes more information about this series of questions.

 In the initial year of the survey in 1968, respondents were asked if they took part in any extra-curricular activities during their last full year of high school, how much time was spent weekly on the activities, and which activity was their favorite.
 Respondents were also asked what non-school-related activity--hobby, reading, work for pay, helping at home, or non-school related sports--took up the most of their extra time during that last year of high school.
-See the EDUCATION Area of Interest for these variables.

-Automobile Driving
+Automobile driving

 A series of questions about driving vehicles was asked in 1995.
 Respondents answered questions about the number of miles driven in the 12 months prior to the interview, whether they had driven after dark during that time period, and, if they weren't driving at the time of the interview, what year they last drove and what was the main reason they stopped driving.
-See the HEALTH STATUS Area of Interest for these variables.

-Related Variables: The Labor Force Status section provides information on "Activity Most of Work Week" responses, while the Job Search section indicates activities undertaken for seeking a job.
+Related Variables The Labor Force Status section provides information on "Activity Most of Work Week" responses, while the Job Search section indicates activities undertaken for seeking a job.
 Information about health-related restrictions on activities can be found in the Physical Health section.
 For activities related to volunteering, see the Volunteerism section.